canpesc/common-digital-layout/README.md

 # PESC Transcript Common Digital Layout

-A toolkit to help users of the PESC transcript standards generate PDFs of transcripts they send/receive to facilitate an easy-to-read and easy-to-print layout.
+A toolkit to help users of the PESC transcript standards generate layouts (i.e. HTML, PDF) of transcripts they send/receive to facilitate an easy-to-read and easy-to-print layout.

 # Introduction
-The goal of the CanPESC Common Layout Working Group is to reduce the effort other institutions and transcript hubs to implement a transcript-to-pdf solution.
+The goal of the CanPESC Common Digital Layout Working Group is to reduce the effort other institutions and transcript hubs to implement a transcript-to-pdf solution.
 This is a common need for organizations adopting the PESC standards and it would be good to not have to reinvent the wheel!

 This repository demonstrates primarily taking an XML file and generating HTML using an XSL transform.
 Combining HTML with CSS styling allows the user to create a visually appealing and printable document.